Thursday, May 31, 2012

 Seventeen year old Taylor Curtis was London's boyfriend before he broke up with her and started a short-lived relationship with another girl.
 He was also Zach's best friend.
 He begins to renew his friendship with London.
 However, London finds it difficult to restart their relationship because so many memories of Zach are tied to Taylor.
 But Taylor offers London the support and caring she so desperately needs and she grasps at it.

-Meanwhile despite London's numbness and difficulty in dealing with her brother's death, she does notice a new boy in class, Jesse Fulton, who turns out to be the brother of Lili whose been trying to befriend her.
-London likes Jesse, who she finds cute.
-Lili and Jesse become and important part of London's life and she forms a strong friendship with both of them and they too help her come to terms with Zach's death.
+Meanwhile despite London's numbness and difficulty in dealing with her brother's death, she does notice a new boy in class, Jesse Fulton, who turns out to be the brother of her classmate, Lili whose been trying to befriend her.
+Lili and Jesse become an important part of London's life and she forms a strong friendship with both of them and they too help her come to terms with Zach's death.

 As London struggles to deal with her mother's silence and anger, she uses her relationships with both Taylor and Jesse to help her feel alive and to find the strength to confront her mother.
 London finally confronts her guilt and realizes that she did the best she could.
 She is not responsible for Zach's death.
 The living must go on living.

-Waiting tells the intense, tragic story of a family broken apart by the needless death of a young man.
+Waiting tells the intense, tragic story of a family broken apart by the stigma of teenage pregnancy, the aftermather of a forced abortion that results in needless death of a young man.
 The suspense of not knowing the circumstances behind Zach's death and learning halfway through the book that he might have been a suicide, effectively draws the reader in.
-The end of the book, although somewhat predictable because the author does drop a hint, leaves the reader is hopeful, but deeply saddened.
+The end of the book, although somewhat predictable because the author does drop a hint, leaves the reader sad but hopeful.

 Maybe nothing could have saved Zach.